MatthewBoden/VR_STROOP/README.md

-# vr_experiment_framework_v3
+# vr_experiment_stroop effect
-Framework for creating VR experiments --
+This is a VR Stroop Experiment created by Matthew Bodenstein This can also be used as a framework for creating VR experiments using the template --